My Fuck It List (and it’s not what you think)

 I need to make it crystal clear to her—clearer than I have in the past—that she means the world to me.
 I need to put aside my hurt feelings, my ego, my sense of injustice to show her that I love her and care about her more than anything and I want us to walk through life together, not only as mother and daughter, but as human beings who care deeply for one another.

-It’s really the only think that matters, fuck it.
+It’s really the only thing that matters, fuck it.

 (And this also relates to Fuck It List Item #6.)